skmahanthi/build-a-supergraph/01-setup/README.md

 terraform init # 2 minutes
 terraform plan
 terraform apply # will prompt for confirmation
-# takes awhile- grab a cup of coffee while it runs
+# takes about 10-20 minutes- grab a cup of coffee while it runs
+# TODO: confirm time to run after infra finalized
 ```

 The above commands do the following: